XR2Learn/Beacon-app-2/README.md

 ## License

 V-Lab is free and open-source software.
-Source code is licensed under the MIT License.
-Media and other development assets in binary form are licensed under the Creative Commons attribution-NonCommercial-NoDerivatives 4.0 International license (CC BY-NC-ND 4.0).
+Original source code is licensed under the MIT License.
+Original media and other original development assets in binary form are licensed under the Creative Commons attribution-NonCommercial-NoDerivatives 4.0 International license (CC BY-NC-ND 4.0).
 For more information please see the LICENSE file.
+All third-party source code and assets licensed as described in respective README and/or license information files.

+## Copyright

-Copyright (c) by Hellenic Open University, 2024.
+Copyright (c) 2024 by Hellenic Open University.